oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf.md

 ## Objective

-This Hands on Lab will go through the process of creating a non JRF type of WebLogic for OCI Instance - using Oracle Cloud Marketplace - and through the steps of deploying a simple application.
+This Hands on Lab will go through the process of creating a JRF type of WebLogic for OCI Instance - using Oracle Cloud Marketplace - and through the steps of deploying of some sample applications.